AI4WORK-Project/sliding-work-sharing/README.md

 #### Create your custom `.fcl` file

+- `fcl` (fuzzy control language) is used to define input parameters and decision rules.
 - suggestion would be to take one of the existing `.fcl` file as template and adjust "the input parameters" and " decision rules" to your scenario
 - existing `.fcl` files can be found at [src/main/resources/rules](src/main/resources/rules)